Adjudicators

 Mira has appeared as a soloist with orchestras all over the world including the Boston Symphony Orchestra, Staatskapelle Dresden, Royal Liverpool Philharmonic, Orchestre de la Suisse Romande, Saarbrücken Radio Orchestra, New Zealand Symphony Orchestra, Singapore Symphony Orchestra, Hong Kong Philharmonic and NDR Philharmonic Hannover.

-She has premiered many contemporary concertos including the violin concerto Spring in Dresden by Chen Yi with the Staatskapelle Dresden, conducted by Ivan Fischer, John Harbison’s Double Concerto for Violin and Cello with the Boston Symphony Orchestra, conducted by Carlos Kalmar, the double concerto by Wolfgang Rihm, with Jan Vogler and the Orpheus Chamber orchestra at Carnegie Hall.
-In 2018, she premiered a triple concerto “Alisma” by Swiss composer William Blank with Jan Vogler, Daniel Ottensamer and the Philharmonische Staatsorchester Hamburg, conducted by Kent Nagano at Elbphilharmonie in Hamburg.
+She has premiered many contemporary concertos including the violin concerto Spring in Dresden by Chen Yi with the Staatskapelle Dresden, conducted by Ivan Fischer, John Harbison’s Double Concerto for Violin and Cello with the Boston Symphony Orchestra, conducted by Carlos Kalmar, the double concerto by Wolfgang Rihm, with Jan Vogler and the Orpheus Camber orchestra at Carnegie Hall.
+In 2018, She premiered a triple concerto “Alisma” by Swiss composer William Blank with Jan Vogler, Daniel Ottensamer and the Philharmonische Staatsorchester Hamburg, conducted by Kent Nagano at Elbphilharmonie in Hamburg.